Forest-Economics-Goettingen/optimLanduse/README.md

                      optimisticRule = "expectation",
                      # optimistic contribution of each indicator directly defined by their average
                      fixDistance = NA)
 # 3 is the default
 ```

-In line with Gosling et al., we chose the expected value of the
+In line with Gosling et al. (2020), we chose the expected value of the
 indicator as optimistic outcomes *(optimisticRule = “expectation”)* and
 the same uncertainty level for the calculation of the averaged distances
 and the uncertainty space (*fixDistance = NA*, see equations 4 and 9 in